pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

     return protein_exp, protein_coding
 ```

-Call the previously defined `extract_protein` function and returns the gene expression and annotation DataFrames with nly the protein-coding genes.
-The, query the protein_coding DataFrame to only include genes on that input chromosome.
+Call the previously defined `extract_protein` function and returns the gene expression and annotation DataFrames with only the protein-coding genes.
+Then, query the protein_coding DataFrame to only include genes on that given input chromosome.
 ```py
 protein_exp, protein_coding = extract_protein(exp_path, annot_path)
 chrom = protein_coding[protein_coding['CHR'] == chromosome]
 ```

-Then, it iterates through all the rows, one for each gene, to create a coordinate row that defines where the gene stops and ends.
+Then, iterate through all the rows, one for each gene, to create a coordinate row that defines where the gene stops and ends.
 Since cis is defined as 500Kb (kilobases) of the gene body, we create that range by making the start of the gene body 500Kb upstream the gene's start and the end of the gene body 500Kb downstream the gene's end.
 Each of this coordinates for each gene is saved all are loaded into a singular DataFrame:
 ```py
 chrom = protein_coding[protein_coding['CHR'] == chromosome]
 chr_str = 'chr' + str(chromosome)